 Find out which apps are taking up most space

 A handy way of finding and deleting the apps that are taking up the most space is to go to Settings > General > Storage & iCloud Usage, then tap Manage Storage in the first section (STORAGE, rather than ICLOUD).
-Wait for the apps to appear under storage (it can take a minute or so for them to appear).
+Wait for the apps to appear under storage (it can take a few seconds for them to appear).